-Coronavirus FAQs: How To Stay Safe While Protesting; When To Go Out After Recovery
+Coronavirus FAQs: How To Stay Safe While Protesting, When To Go Out After Recovery

 What risks are there in attending a protest rally?

 Modelers say it's difficult to assess how the protests will influence COVID-19 infections.
-But, it's clear that a key ingredient for transmission is present at many of these rallies: close contact.
+But it's clear that a key ingredient for transmission is present at many of these rallies: close contact.

-The images of protesters standing shoulder-to-shoulder — some wearing face masks, others not — raises concerns, especially in cities with higher rates of infection.
+The images of protesters standing shoulder to shoulder — some wearing face masks, others not — raise concerns, especially in cities with higher rates of infection.
 Earlier this week Washington, D.C., Mayor Muriel Bowser said she was concerned about what mass gatherings in the streets "could mean for spikes in our coronavirus cases later."
 She urged protesters to consider their exposure and consider being tested.

-In Colorado, Denver Mayor Michael Hancock announced free tests for demonstrators earlier this week.
+Denver Mayor Michael Hancock announced free tests for demonstrators this week.
 Officials in Atlanta and New York have suggested testing as well.

 "Testing everyone that participated in demonstrations would be useful in communities where many new cases are being reported every day.
-These new cases indicate that transmission is occurring at a high rate in the communities," explains Bill Miller, an epidemiologist and physician at The Ohio State University.
-He says there are several scenarios that could give rise to the spread of the virus or even a superspreader event, where a number of people become infected.
+These new cases indicate that transmission is occurring at a high rate in the communities," said Bill Miller, an epidemiologist and physician at Ohio State University.
+He said there are several scenarios that could give rise to the spread of the virus or even a superspreader event, where a number of people become infected.
 For instance, "you might have a small number of infected people who are particularly active, moving around in the crowd.
-If one or more of these people are shouting often and not wearing a mask, the situation is a set up for a superspreader event," he explains.
+If one or more of these people are shouting often and not wearing a mask, the situation is a setup for a superspreader event," he said.

-He says an alternative to testing everyone is active contact tracing.
-"With new cases, the tracers could ask about demonstration participation, including days and times," Miller explains.
+He said an alternative to testing everyone would be active contact tracing.
+"With new cases, the tracers could ask about demonstration participation, including days and times," Miller said.
 Then, if cases are linked to a demonstration, a call could go out to get everyone who participated in that event to be tested.

 Being outdoors seems to reduce the risk of exposure because the virus can't survive long in sunlight and there's better air circulation, but it's no guarantee against infection.
 So, to reduce your own risk, it's best to continue practicing social distancing and wear a face mask.
-There have been family-friendly events where protesters sit in a public space such as a park or library grounds, remaining six feet apart.
+There have been family-friendly events where protesters sit in a public space such as a park or library grounds, remaining 6 feet apart.

-And, of course, remember to wash your hands – or use hand sanitize – after touching others or shared surfaces.
+And, of course, remember to wash your hands – or use hand sanitizer – after touching others or shared surfaces.

-If I tested positive for COVID-19, how long should I wait before going back out into the world?
+If I tested positive for the coronavirus, how long should I wait before going back out into the world?

 The first thing to keep in mind when it comes to COVID-19 is that all advice is preliminary — based on studies and cases experts have looked at so far.
-There is still a lot we don't know so guidelines and precautions may change, says Lawrence Gostin, director of the O'Neill Institute for National and Global Health Law at Georgetown University.
+There is still a lot we don't know so guidelines and precautions may change, said Lawrence Gostin, director of the O'Neill Institute for National and Global Health Law at Georgetown University.

 That said, if someone was infected with COVID-19, here are recommended guidelines for when it's safe to start going out to the grocery store and other public settings again.

-The U.S. Centers for Disease Control and Prevention recommends waiting at least 10 days after the date symptoms started and at least 3 days after you've recovered to discontinue isolation.
+The U.S. Centers for Disease Control and Prevention recommends waiting at least 10 days after the date symptoms started and at least three days after you've recovered to discontinue isolation.

 Which raises a question: How do you know if you're recovered?
 "Recovery," according to the CDC, is defined as a resolution of fever, coupled with a progressive improvement in other symptoms – without reliance on fever-reducing medication.

-"The idea is 10 days after your symptoms started, the chance of being able to actually isolate a live virus [in a patient] is so low — it's almost zero – so the chances of being infectious after that point is [also] very low," says Dr. Abraar Karan, a physician at Harvard Medical School.
+"The idea is 10 days after your symptoms started, the chance of being able to actually isolate a live virus [in a patient] is so low — it's almost zero – so the chances of being infectious after that point is [also] very low," said Abraar Karan, a physician at Harvard Medical School.

 But you do have to be careful in assessing symptoms and determining if they have truly ended.
 Sometimes symptoms can be severe for weeks.
 Some patients may see a brief abatement and then have symptoms recur or become more intense.
 A doctor's input is critical.

-Also, some symptoms, like loss of sense of smell, can take weeks to fully resolve, says Dr. Davidson Hamer, a professor of global health and medicine at Boston University.
+Also, some symptoms, such as loss of sense of smell, can take weeks to resolve fully, said Dr. Davidson Hamer, a professor of global health and medicine at Boston University.

-When it comes to risk of contagion, the symptoms to be most concerned are cough, fever and difficulty breathing, Hamer says — and those are the ones that should be completely resolved for at least 3 days before going out.
+When it comes to risk of contagion, the symptoms to be most concerned about are cough, fever and difficulty breathing, Hamer said — and those are the ones that should be completely resolved for at least three days before going out.

-"People should not be out in public until at least 3 days after complete cessation of [these] symptoms," he says.
-"If they have fever, the fever should be gone and they should not be taking Tylenol or something to suppress that fever."
+"People should not be out in public until at least three days after complete cessation of [these] symptoms," he said.
+"If they have fever, the fever should be gone, and they should not be taking Tylenol or something to suppress that fever."

-The longer you can wait, the better, notes Gostin.
+The longer you can wait, the better, Gostin noted.
 He recommends waiting even 10 days after your symptoms are gone and then discussing with your doctor before going back to work or resuming your regular daily activities.

-If you tested negative but still feel like you're exhibiting symptoms of the virus, Gostin also says it's a good idea to retest several days later for reassurance.
-And if you can't get tested for any reason, they say it's a good idea to still follow the same 10-day, 3-day rule.
+If you tested negative but still feel like you're exhibiting symptoms of the virus, Gostin also said it's a good idea to retest several days later for reassurance.
+And if you can't get tested for any reason, they said it's a good idea to follow the same 10-day, three-day rule.

-If you're asymptomatic but tested positive for COVID-19, the World Health Organization recommends waiting 10 days from the time of the positive test before discontinuing isolation.
+If you're asymptomatic but tested positive for the coronavirus, the World Health Organization recommends waiting 10 days from the time of the positive test before discontinuing isolation.

-Karan says it's still possible to transmit the virus even after waiting 10 days from the day your symptoms hit – but it's pretty unlikely.
-"Everyone's going to be a little different," he says, "but most people fall within that 10-day window; it's considered to be relatively safe at that point."
+Karan said it's still possible to transmit the virus even after waiting 10 days from the day your symptoms hit – but it's pretty unlikely.
+"Everyone's going to be a little different," he said, "but most people fall within that 10-day window; it's considered to be relatively safe at that point."

-And when you do decide to go out, experts say to always use precautions like wearing a face covering and practicing good hand hygiene — washing with soap or using hand sanitizer often and using antiseptic wipes to wipe down surfaces like door handles and grocery store carts before touching them.
+And when you do decide to go out, experts said always use precautions such as wearing a face covering and practicing good hand hygiene — washing with soap or using hand sanitizer often and using antiseptic wipes to wipe down surfaces such as door handles and grocery store carts before touching them.

 If I travel to a new city, should I quarantine or self-isolate once I get there?